karishmajobanputra18/web-apps/Week 2/notes/notes.md

 ## NPM

 NPM is the NodeJS package manager.
-To install a new package, you use the command
+To install a new package, you use the command:

 ```sh
 npm install package-name